multitheftauto/amx/README.md

 addressed in later versions of *amx* and Multi Theft Auto.

-- The following scripting functions are currently not implemented and will have no effect when called: AllowAdminTeleport, AllowInteriorWeapons, AllowPlayerTeleport, DisableInteriorEnterExits, EnableStuntBonusForAll, EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), PlayerPlaySound, SendDeathMessage (use the "killmessages" resource on your server instead for graphical death messages), SetDeathDropAmount, SetDisabledWeapons, SetNameTagDrawDistance, SetPlayerDisabledWeapons, SetTeamCount, TextDrawSetProportional, UsePlayerPedAnims.
+- The following scripting functions are currently not implemented and will have no effect when called: DisableInteriorEnterExits, EnableStuntBonusForAll, EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), PlayerPlaySound, SendDeathMessage (use the "killmessages" resource on your server instead for graphical death messages), SetNameTagDrawDistance, TextDrawSetProportional, UsePlayerPedAnims.

 ## Credits